Globalization Perspectives in an Unstable World

 At the same time, the pandemic also affected badly to the business of many airlines all over the world.
 Most airlines have banned flights to countries restricted due to COVID-19 and, accordingly, the passenger number has been reduced significantly.
 There are many big airlines announced to the bankrupt or the stock prices have been continuously reduced during the pandemic.

 In addition, the coronavirus pandemic also made it much more difficult for the global supply chain and the major industries.
-Besides the shortage and stagnation of logistics activities causing the supply chain disruption, the lockdown policy in countries indirectly led to the bulk reduction of orders in the consumer goods manufacturing countries like Vietnam due to the reduction of global consumption.
-From the sharing of my brother who is working as the vice manager in one of the biggest shoe manufacturing companies in Vietnam, the order amount has been cut down a lot compared to the orders of previous years.
+Besides the shortage and stagnation of logistics activities causing the supply chain disruption, the lockdown policy in countries indirectly led to the bulk reduction of orders in the consumer goods manufacturing countries like in Vietnam due to the reduction of global consumption.
+From the sharing of my brother who is working as the vice manager in one of the biggest shoes manufacturing companies in Vietnam, the order amount has been cut down a lot comparing to the orders of previous years.